gfleetwood/pydata/README.md

 globals().update(load_libs())
 ```

 In this call without any supplied arguments pydato checks to see if the file `"~/.pydato/pydato.csv"` exists in your root directory.
+(On Windows this is equivalent to `C:\Users\user\.pydato\pydato.csv`.)
 If it doesn't, then the function loads numpy as np, pandas as pd, matplotlib.pyplot as plt, and sklearn.linear_model as sk_lm.
 You can create this file with two columns - the column names don't matter but the order does - to load a custom set of packages.
 For example:

 ```
 package, alias